 Retail marketing is full of exciting new tech to help marketers reach consumers.
 We’ve come a long way from the days when many brands eagerly developed apps, just for the sake of having them.
 Well-designed apps now represent a big opportunity for retail brands.
 The question retail marketers are asking these days is: “Now that we have a lot more capability and miles behind us in understanding apps, how we do we leverage them for loyalty?”

 One possibility is better integration with payment tools, Franklin says.
 Before he went to the conference, he researched new mobile payment systems such as Samsung Pay and options from Apple, Android, and Visa.
-Payment tools were a major topic of discussion at CMO100.
+Payment tools continue to be a major debate.
 “Samsung Pay is the only one that’s really impacted the market, because it’s easy to use,” he says.
 As these and other tools integrate more smoothly with brand apps, marketers will be able to help consumers check out seamlessly, he says.

 Use Email and Video to Engage